1983 BMW 320i coupe

 The L6 did not sell very well in its single year—BMW moved 1,217.
 For comparison, the M6 sold 1,767 in the same year.

-The View From 2022
+The View From 2025

 Many vintage BMWs have strong forum support, and there is definite collector interest in the 6-series coupes.
-L6 coupes are sometimes available in the Hemmings Motor News classifieds, on eBay Motors, and at online auctions such as Bring a Trailer that cater to the eighties car market.
+L6 coupes are sometimes available in the Hemmings Motor News classifieds, on eBay Motors, and at online auctions such as Bring a Trailer which cater to the eighties car market.

 Make mine Salmon Silver Metallic, please.

-BMWs I have written about other than the 1987 L6 and M6 include the 1983 633CSi coupe, the 1984 325e coupe, the 1988 M3 coupe, and the 1988 750iL sedan.
+BMW models I have written about other than the 1987 L6 and M6 include the 1982 733i sedan, the 1983 320i coupe, the 1983 633CSi coupe, the 1984 325e coupe, the 1988 M3 coupe, and the 1988 750iL sedan.

 1987 BMW M6 coupe

 At the 2021 Mecum Indy, a Cinnabar Red 1987 BMW M6 coupe with tan leather front bucket seats sold for $50,000.
+That compelled me to write this blog post, but that price would be somewhat of a steal now.

 “For the zealots.”